 - You are notified via your Delta email account when your loan funds are received by

 Delta College and prior to the release of these funds.
 Loan balance checks are mailed

-by the Student Finance Office to your current home address on file with the college.
+by the Student Billing Office to your current home address on file with the college.